snowplow/marketing-attribution-accelerator/content/modeling/modeling_2.md

 +++
-title= "Set up and run dbt Package" weight = 2 post = ""
+title= "Set-up and run dbt Package" weight = 2 post = ""
 +++

-The snowplow_web_page_views (created by the snowplow_web package) and sample_events (data provided in the [web accelerator](https://docs.snowplow.io/accelerators/web/upload/upload_1/)) tables will be used to demonstrate how to set up and run the fractribution dbt package to create the tables needed for fractional attribution.
+The snowplow_web_page_views (created by the snowplow_web package) and sample_events (data provided in the [web analytics accelerator](https://docs.snowplow.io/accelerators/web/upload/upload_1/)) tables will be used to demonstrate how to set up and run the fractribution dbt package to create the tables needed for fractional attribution.

 ***